maximiliangarmatsch/automation-building-blocks/apps/automation_crews/Readme.md

 ```

-## Run Assistant-Crew from Discord
+## Run Invoice-Crew from Discord

 ```
-!assistant_crew your message here
+!invoice_crew your message here
 ```

 ## Run Financial-Crew from Discord